joshuaj004/joshuaj004.github.io/_posts/2020-09-23-SSL-certs-and-pagination.md

 Lastly, I ran some perf testing hitting the actual site.
 It's a bit slower and less powerful than running it locally which is kind of a funny thought because this isn't a super powerful computer.
 Of course, I could put this on a faster (read: more expensive) and it would probably blow my computer out of the water, but a $5-10/month machine is plenty for now.

+(First run is generating real sudoku boards and second is just fetching an already made one)

 ![](/../assets/2020-09-23-15-47-01.png)